 Optional modulesOptional modules

-You will also take optional modules to a value of 50 credits, of which you must take at least 10 credits in Semester 1 and 20 credits in Semester 2.
+You will also take optional modules to a value of 50 credits, of which at least 10 credits must be taken in semester 1 and at least 20 credits must be taken in Semester 2.
 You can choose from the following:

 - NBS8018 International Money and Banking